Apollo Reports First Quarter 2023 Results

 Apollo Global Management, Inc. has declared a cash dividend of $0.43 per share of its Common Stock for the first quarter ended March 31, 2023.
 This dividend will be paid on May 31, 2023 to holders of record at the close of business on May 22, 2023.

-Apollo Asset Management, Inc. (NYSE: AAM PrA, AAM PrB) has declared a cash dividend of $0.398438 per share of each of its Series A Preferred shares and Series B Preferred shares, which will be paid on June 15, 2023 to holders of record at the close of business on June 1, 2023.
+Apollo Asset Management, Inc. AAM AAM PrB))) has declared a cash dividend of $0.398438 per share of each of its Series A Preferred shares and Series B Preferred shares, which will be paid on June 15, 2023 to holders of record at the close of business on June 1, 2023.

 The declaration and payment of dividends on Common Stock, Series A Preferred shares and Series B Preferred shares are at the sole discretion of Apollo Global Management, Inc.'s and Apollo Asset Management, Inc.'s respective board of directors, as applicable.
 Apollo cannot assure its stockholders that they will receive any dividends in the future.